What is the average group size?

 What’s with the weather?

 Perfect hiking days on Table Mountain are not as common as you might think.
 It’s often windy, very hot, bitterly cold, wet or cloudy (cloud on the mountain means limited or no views).
 These conditions do not mean we can’t hike.
 Some of the most spectacular hiking occurs in the howling Southeaster wind, when the famous Tablecloth cloud-formation engulfs the mountain.
 Cloud or mist lends an air of mystery to the mountain and creates surreal surroundings.
 We operate in most weather conditions, so it is up to you to inform us if you have spare days available in the event of less-than-perfect weather.
-Naturally, we won’t hike you up in the driving rain (although we’ve had masochists) or if adverse conditions make a route unsafe.
-If conditions are dubious, we level with you at the outset of the hike as to the chances of getting views from the summit.
+Naturally, we won’t hike in the driving rain (although we’ve had masochists) or if adverse conditions make a route unsafe.
+If conditions are dubious, we level with you at the outset of the hike as to the chances of getting views.

-What must I bring/wear?
+What must I bring / wear?

 - Water (at least 1,5 liters)